RamiAhmed/overridable-scriptable-objects/README.md

 // Delete override
 config.DeleteOverride();
 ```
 The idea is to call `LoadOverride()` at the start of your game or scene to apply any overrides, and before any usage of the scriptable object.
+Note that `LoadOverride()` returns `null` if no override exists, so you should handle that case in your code or check with `ExistsOverride()` first.

 ### 4. Example Usage